 - Preliminary reading list for prospective IA post A-level students

 The Part IA Post A-Level course at Cambridge is designed to develop your existing knowledge and skills to a high level of proficiency.
 The language teaching is complemented by a further course (Texts and Contexts), which provides the opportunity to study some of the finest works in Italian literary culture, along with some aspects of Italian linguistics.
 You can find details of this course on this page: Paper It 1: Texts and Contexts.

 Each week the Department offers two hours of language teaching for the written language papers.
 The Use of Italian class focuses on

 developing the fluency, accuracy, and scope of your written Italian through a wide range of linguistic exercises.
 The Translation/

 Commentary class, based on the exercises of translation from Italian into English and linguistic/stylistic commentary, aims to

-enhance your understanding of the Italian and your appreciation of the expressive possibilities of the language.
+enhance your understanding of Italian and your appreciation of the expressive possibilities of the language.
 Both these classes

 are taught in groups of around 8 to 10 students.
 Oral supervisions are held weekly in smaller groups of 2 to 4 students.